Select your course options:

 Why choose the School of Life Sciences

-Our academics are involved in real-world research, leading the way in areas such as COVID-19 testing technology, autoimmune disease, obesity, cancer pathways and global food security
+Our academics are involved in real-world research, leading the way in COVID-19 testing technology, autoimmune diseases, obesity, cancer pathways, gene editing and global food security.

 About the course